 Global citizens should analyze the cause and effect of phenomena that occur in the global village and think about how to eliminate the cause and creatively solve the problem.

-Once a problem is identified and solution is found, action is required.
+Once a problem is identified and the solution is found, action is required.
 Using the developed communication systems available, global citizens should listen to what is happening around the world, form an opinion and take action.

 Global challenges that require joint efforts of global citizens

 At the UN General Assembly in 2015, 17 common goals for humanity were agreed upon to be achieved by 2030.
-Under the slogan, “Leave no one behind,” the Sustainable Development Goals propose the direction humanity should take in the five areas of people, planet, prosperity, peace and partnership.
+Under the slogan, “Leave no one behind,” the Sustainable Development Goals propose the direction humanity should take in the five areas of people, planet, prosperity, peace, and partnership.
 The 17 goals are composed of 169 more specific goals.

 l Seventeen goals for a better world